A logical rebuttal to one of the most common misconceptions about Bitcoin.

 Eventually, gold became more and more concentrated in the hands of banks and then central banks.
 The banks also practised what’s called fractional reserve lending, which means they lend out paper money that was not backed fully by gold that they held.
 Central banks then took over the business of issuing currency backed by gold, and they also created more paper money than was matched by gold supplies.

-People were then forced to accept paper money and were forced to hand in their gold to the government in exchange for gold in 1933 (See Rooservelt’s Executive Order 6102).
+People were then forced to accept paper money and were forced to hand in their gold to the government in exchange for dollars in 1933 (See Rooservelt’s Executive Order 6102).
 Gold became illegal to use as money (for the public only).
 It was only used to settle accounts between countries and banks.

 The US printed so much money over and above its gold reserves, they began to run out of gold as other nations made more and more claims.
 Then in 1971, President Nixon “temporarily” suspended the convertibility of the US dollar to gold (Nixon Shock).